- What Is Short-Term Memory Loss?

 There are quite a lot of reasons that may lead to short-term memory loss in children.
 Some of these causes are explained as follows:

 1. Sleep Deprivation

-Apart from affecting a child’s fluency of speech and accuracy of comprehension, dyslexia can also take a toll on his or her memory, causing the child to suffer from short-term memory loss.
+Apart from affecting fluency of speech and accuracy of comprehension, dyslexia can also take a toll on the memory, causing the child to suffer from short-term memory loss.